The Court of Cassation validates the use of saliva tests without proof of their reliability

 Why did the Court of Cassation overturn the court of appeal’s decision?

-The Court of Cassation relied on articles L. 235-1 and L. 235-2 of the Highway Code to make its decision.
+The Court of Cassation relied on articles L. 235-1 and L. 235-2 of the highway code to make its decision.
 According to these texts:

-• Saliva screening tests only serve to presume drug use.
+- Saliva screening tests only serve to presume drug use.

-• Law enforcement is not required to prove the reliability of the saliva test, nor to specify its technical references.
+- Law enforcement is not required to prove the reliability of the saliva test, nor to specify its technical references.

 Consequence: the decision is overturned and the case will be retried.

-• From a legal standpoint
+From a legal perspective

-Some experts worry that a saliva test can detect traces of substances consumed several days earlier, without necessarily indicating impairment at the time of the test.
+Some experts worry that a saliva test can detect traces of substances consumed several days earlier, without necessarily indicating impairment at the time of the test. -

-• From a prevention standpoint
+From a prevention perspective

 Screening and prevention: what balance?